-The Magnet Student Work Placement Program (SWPP) brings together employers, students, and post-secondary school stakeholders to create quality work-integrated learning (WIL) opportunities.
+The Student Work Placement Program (SWPP) Powered by Magnet brings together employers, students, and post-secondary school stakeholders to create quality work-integrated learning (WIL) opportunities.

 The program provides employers with wage subsidies to hire post-secondary students for paid work experiences.
 Students in turn benefit with quality work experience so they can secure employment in their chosen fields of study.

 The COVID-19 pandemic has significantly changed Canada’s social and economic landscape, leaving a significant impact on hiring capacity, operations, and business growth opportunities.

 SWPP is an opportunity for employers of all sizes and industries to build a talent pipeline while offsetting costs.

 This button will take you to the Outcome Campus Connect Platform